RubenVerster/movie-app/README.md

 If you're working on development, have the SCSS compiler running by using 'npm run compile-sass' This compiles the SCSS you write into CSS

+if you're reading this, search 'Hello There' :D